skip to main content

 How is the Primary Care Track different from the Categorical Track?

-• Ambulatory opportunities (convenient care, Women's Health, Sports medicine, IM subspecialty clinics).
+• Ambulatory opportunities (Convenient Care, Women's Health, Sports Medicine, IM subspecialty clinics).

-• Home-based call experience for a large Adult Medicine/ Geriatric practice (with attending supervision)
+• Home-based call experience for a large Adult Medicine/Geriatric practice (with attending supervision).

-• Continuity Clinic at 2 sites
+• Continuity Clinic at two sites.

-• Mentorship by Primary Care Core Faculty.
+• Mentorship by Primary Care core faculty.

 How is the Primary Care Track the same as the Categorical Track?

-• Residents in the Primary Care track are full and equal members of the Internal Medicine residency program and are eligible for ABIM Internal Medicine boards after successful completion of their residency.
+• Residents in the Primary Care Track are full and equal members of the Internal Medicine residency program and are eligible for ABIM Internal Medicine boards after successful completion of their residency.
 There will be no changes with reference to benefits and support.

 Can I still go into a subspecialty or be a hospitalist if I do the Primary Care Track?